The Cup (1999 film): Release

 The Cup was released to DVD on November 13, 2007, in North America by Festival Media (IBFF).
 The DVD was mastered from a new direct-to-digital transfer from the original film, and includes a bonus documentary entitled Inside The Cup, featuring the director discussing the film, cinema in general and Buddhist philosophy, along with outtakes from the film.
 There is also a director's commentary audio track.

 Reception

 Review aggregator Rotten Tomatoes reported a rating of 85% approval.

 Tom Dawson from BBC wrote, "an immensely likeable and engaging work, filled with genuine humour, and in which the universal themes - the conflict between ancient traditions and modernization, the value of any human endeavor - emerge naturally from the straightforward storyline."

 Roger Ebert that given the movie a three-star rating, commented, "The film has a distinctly Western feel in its timing and character development; it's not an inaccessible exercise in impenetrable mysteries, but a delightful demonstration of how spirituality can coexist quite happily with an intense desire for France to defeat Brazil."

+David Parkinson, writing for Empire magazine, gave it 5 out of 5 stars; summarising it as, "Beautifully observed and exquisitely played, this is one to treasure."